Metalnem/denial-of-service/README.md

-# denial-of-service
+# Denial of service attack demo using Azure Functions

-Denial of service attack demo using Azure Functions
+Work in progress...